devotis/node-clang-rest/README.md

 ##Authentication

-Authentication to the Clang Webservice API is done by using a token.
+Authentication to the Clang Webservice API is done using a token (uuid).
 Contact the Support Desk of your Clang reseller to obtain a token.
+[Contact Leads to Loyals](http://www.leadstoloyals.nl/en/contact.html) if you'd like to learn more about using Clang and this API.

 A token is a uuid that has to be supplied through either HTTP header uuid or query parameter _uuid

 ##Resources